IIIF/api/source/api/presentation/3.0/index.md

 Implementations of this specification will be able to:

-  * display to the user digitized images, video, audio and other content types associated with a particular physical object, or born-digital compound object ;
+  * display to the user digitized images, video, audio and other content types associated with a particular physical or born-digital object ;
   * allow the user to navigate between multiple views of the object, either sequentially or hierarchically ;
-  * and display descriptive information about the object, view or navigation structure to provide context to the user.
+  * display descriptive information about the object, view or navigation structure to provide context to the user ;
+  * and provide a shared environment in which both publishers and users can annotate the object and its content with additional information.

 The following are __not__ in scope: